-Revenue from petroleum operations in 2013 totaled US\$15.83 million, of which US\$13.52 million came from Galoc operations.
-In 2012, the company recorded petroleum revenue of US\$15.36 million; US\$13.06 million came from its share in the Galoc operation.
+The Company posted total revenue from petroleum operations of US\$22.56 million at the end of 2014.
+The main source of this revenue was from Galoc operations which contributed a total of US\$20.58 million.
+In 2013, the company recorded petroleum revenue of US\$15.83 million; US\$13.52 million came from its share in the Galoc operation.

-As of December 31, 2013 OPMC has twelve (12) employees, ten (10) executives and two (2) rank and file personnel.
+As of December 31, 2014 OPMC has thirteen (13) employees, ten (10) executives and three (3) rank and file personnel.
 The Company is not expecting any change in the number of employees it presently employs.
 The Company has not entered into any Collective Bargaining Agreements (CBA).